Crawl Space Mold Prevention VA

 Ventilation– Properly installed and sufficiently sized crawl space vents can help air flow to aid moisture control.

-- Ventilation needs depend on various factors, so please consult a professional for an expert opinion.
+- However, ventilation needs depend on various factors, so please consult a professional for an expert opinion.
 There will be times when vents may be better off closed versus open.

 - Make sure that vents from other parts of the home empty outside and away from the home.
 For example, if your dryer vents empty into your crawl space, you may face some serious humidity issues.